 Driving a Motorhome in Spain

 In the interior of Spain in your motorhome, you may well have long stretches of sweeping autopista (motorway) and autovía (dual carriageway) to yourself.
 The trade-off is the Costas where traffic ramps up and tailbacks are frequent.

-- In urban areas: 50 km/h
+- In urban areas: 30 km/h

 - Outside urban areas: 80 km/h